 13. Selling Non-Qualified Investments/Contribute to Tax Deductible Account- One of my favorite strategies that not many planners or accountants implement with their clients is the tax rate arbitrage of selling non-qualified investments and contributing the proceeds to tax-deductible accounts.
-This makes sense if you are in a higher tax bracket than the long-term capital gains (0%, 15%, or 20%) rate that will apply to your sales.
+This makes sense if you are in a higher tax bracket than the long-term capital gains (see brackets below) rate that will apply to your sales.
 The biggest catch is that your contributions to income deductible accounts means you will not have access to those funds until retirement or until you incur medical expenses in the case of an HSA account.

 14. Backdoor Roth- An advanced tax planning strategy that many implement, if they are facing the income phase out limits for regular Roth contributions and their contributions to IRAs, are non-deductible.
 There is way too much to dig into here, but here is a quick overview: Contribute to IRA when your contributions would be non-deductible due to income phaseout limitations.
 Next, you implement a Roth conversion.
 I will be sure to crank out a new strategy guide that focuses on the ins and outs of this strategy.